 The COVID-19 pandemic has meant that NYU has had to ask our faculty to operate in ways they’ve never done before.
 We’re keenly aware that your efforts take place against a backdrop of hardships and concerns for yourself and your families.
 Your work is at the heart of our mission of educating students and generating new scholarship, and we are grateful for your dedication.
 Below is information that we hope will inform you and help you make the best of a challenging situation.

 Latest Faculty Message

-All the members of our NYU community are required to wear face coverings that cover your nose and mouth when on NYU property or in NYU facilities, and you are strongly encouraged to wear them at all times when outside of your home.
-The University is procuring a substantial supply of masks, but encourages all students, faculty, researchers, and employees to have and use your own face coverings, NYU also has PPE supplies you can access if needed.
+All NYUers must wear face coverings when on NYU property or in NYU facilities, and are encouraged to wear them at all times when outside of home.
+While you should use your own face coverings, NYU also has PPE supplies you can access if needed.

 Washing your hands – or using an appropriate alcohol hand sanitizer – is a simple, safe, and effective tool against the spread of the coronavirus.
 For fall 2020, NYU will be adding hand sanitizing stations around campus.
 Faculty should wash or sanitize their hands regularly.